-Find more information and learn how to protect yourself from common scams and fraud.
+Find more information and learn how to protect yourself from common scams and fraud and see a list of active government-related scams.

 Telemarketing

 Phony telemarketers have many different scams.
 One of the most common is the bogus vacation offer.